MaxMichelutti/AOC2025/README.md

 ### Day 1

 Pretty simple problem allowing me to prepare a decently general structure for the days to come.
-It still took me quite some time and a couple of mistakes due to some edge cases though.
+It still took me quite some time and a couple of mistakes due to some edge cases, though.

 ### Day 2